You’ve written a children’s book? Congratulations!

 9. If you are approaching a traditional publisher (the big 10) you do NOT need to hire an illustrator.
 If you send your manuscript to a traditional big publisher with illustrations created by an illustrator other than yourself, it may actually hurt your chances of being published.
 It will show them you are inexperienced and don’t know, that publishers hire the illustrators directly.
 You will have very little control over the illustration process with a traditional publisher.

 You don’t have to pay traditional publishers anything.
 If they accept your book, they hire the illustrator, edit your book, print your book and pay you an advance and royalties.
 This is a great deal for you.

 10. If you are self-publishing you WILL need an illustrator for your picture book.
 One-half of your picture book story is told visually.
 If you are self-publishing, you need the best professional illustrator you can afford.
 No matter how great your words are, the book will suffer from awkward or amateurish illustrations.
 Professional illustrators know how to pace your page turns, create memorable characters, put everything together in a professional manner and work with your printer to give you the best-finished book.
 You owe it to yourself and to your book if you are serious about your writing.

 Hope this helps.

 If you have done all of the above things, you are on the right path.
 Take your picture book manuscript out of that drawer.
 Read it again.
 Do you think it has the potential to get published?
 If so, get to work.
 Revise, revise, revise.
 Have it critiqued.
 Revise it some more.
 Make sure it is perfect before you send it off to a publisher or have it self-published.
-Remember your spouse, your children, relatives and friends will not tell you the truth.
-You need to find beta readers who know about your genre or a children’s book critique group to give you true feedback.
+Remember your spouse, your children, relatives, and friends will not tell you the truth.
+You need to find beta readers who know about your genre or children’s book critique group to give you true feedback.